ikarus512/fcc1/README.md

   https://www.yelp.com/developers/documentation/v2/overview
   If you use Yelp's API, be sure to mention so in your app.

+Optional features to do in future:

+- TODO: List my reservations, show on map.
+- TODO: List another user's reservations (search by his name), show on map.
+- TODO: Manually cap cafes collection to 100000 by updateTime field, during updateCafe() call.
+- TODO: Download photos using Google Place Photo API.

 ## app3: Chart the Stock Market